 • Boxboard (cereal boxes) to contain wet foods

-• Newspaper, boxbaord, paper shopping bags or cardboard to line green carts and mini bins
+• Newspaper, boxboard (cracker boxes), paper shopping bags to line green carts and mini bins

 • Paper towel